 My name is Alesi and I am the English teacher in the Zebra class.
 I grew up in Essex, England and moved to The Netherlands to be with my Dutch partner.
 I have a Bachelor’s degree in Education and Childhood studies.
 During my degree, I worked at a local primary school in a number of classes, including special educational needs support classes.
 I have worked with a range of ages and enjoyed putting my knowledge into practice.
 I am extremely passionate about working with children and have developed my own knowledge in order to support their development best.
 Following my degree, I completed a TESOL qualification, in order to teach and understand how children and adults learn English as a foreign language.
 I enjoy working with children and ensuring they have a safe, stimulating, and creative learning setting in order to support their growth and development.
 I am excited to be a part of a great learning environment for children and to be part of the great teaching team at WBPS.
 In my spare time I enjoy reading, swimming, and spending quality time with my family and friends.

-My name is Maud Arens and I am a Dutch teacher at Winford Bilingual.
+My name is Maud Arens and I am a Dutch teacher at Winford Bilingual Primary School.
 I have been living in Amsterdam for over 20 years and I love the international atmosphere of this city.
-I am happy that I can work with such a diverse and international group of students, parents and colleagues at this beautiful location.
+I am happy that I can work with such a diverse and international group of students, parents, and colleagues at this beautiful location.
 I first completed a Masters in Film and Television Studies at the University of Amsterdam.
-After that I got my Pabo diploma at the HvA.
+After, I received my Pabo diploma at the HvA.
 I have been working as a Primary School teacher for over 10 years and I have a great affinity with Montessori education.
-In addition to teaching here, I am a self-employed teacher and I have my own company as a certified Professional Organizer.
+In addition to teaching here, I am a self-employed teacher and I have my own company as a Certified Professional Organizer.
 Winford Bilingual makes it possible to combine my two favourite activities: working with children and organizing.
-In my free time I like to run, travel and enjoy Amsterdam with friends and family.
+In my free time I like to run, travel, and enjoy Amsterdam with friends and family.